What Monday’s Canadian Federal Election Could Mean for Bettors

 Below, you will find everything you need to know about the current state of legal gambling in each province.

-Ontario stands out as the only province in Canada to operate its own regulated online casinos and sportsbooks, all of which are overseen by the Alcohol and Gaming Commission of Ontario (AGCO).
+Ontario stands out as the only province in Canada to allow privately operated, regulated online casinos and sportsbooks, all of which are overseen by the Alcohol and Gaming Commission of Ontario (AGCO).

 iGaming Ontario is the regulatory commission that oversees the various Ontario online casinos and sportsbooks that are licensed by AGCO.
 You must be 19 years or older to sign up for Ontario sportsbooks and play online casino games.
 To play the lottery and bingo, you must be at least 18.